 4. Follow all protocols

-You are required to follow all applicable airport and local health protocols.
+You are required to follow protocols on the airport and in Costa Rica.
 This includes the mandatory wearing of a face mask.

 The airports have been adapted to the current standards.
-For example, your temperature will be measured upon arrival, disinfectant mats will be placed at all entrances and the floor marking will indicate how much distance you have to keep, etc. Watch this video for an impression of all applicable measures at Costa Rica airports.
+For example, your temperature will be measured upon arrival, disinfectant mats will be placed at all entrances and the floor marking will indicate how much distance you have to keep, etc. Watch the video below to see what to expect at the airports in Costa Rica.

 Important: Remember that airlines have their own protocols.
 Ask the airline where you want to book or have booked which rules apply, so you can prepare accordingly.

 Recommendation: Bring several reusable face masks with you during your holiday to Costa Rica during and after the corona crisis.
 Make sure you always have a clean one.
 Store your face masks in a hygienic way and wash them in time.

 When you book a trip with Edventure Travel, we do not only advise you during the preparation of your holiday.
 We also provide 24/7 telephone support to our travelers in Costa Rica.
 We live and work in Costa Rica and are therefore never far away.
 That gives a safe feeling!